xiaoxiae/slama.dev/_posts/2021-02-19-the-cs-programming-language.md

 	if (x != null) x.Dispose();
 }
 ```
-- is (sort of, because `x` has a slightly different scope) equivalent to
+- is (sort of, because {% ihighlight cs %}x{% endihighlight %} has a slightly different scope) equivalent to

 ```cs
 using (type x = new Type()) {